-- Sometimes couples split the holidays, like mom gets Christmas, dad takes Thanksgiving.
+- Sometimes couples split the holidays, like mom gets Christmas, while dad takes Thanksgiving.

 - Another common strategy is to alternate years.
 You get Thanksgiving next year, but this year the kids spend it with your ex.

-However the situation unfolds, holidays feel like they’re missing a major ingredient without your kids around.
-This year only exacerbates those emotions.
+However the situation unfolds, holidays feel like they’re missing a major ingredient without your kids in the mix.

 Feelings of sadness and depression may set in.
 Especially for newly divorced dads.
 Over time, you’ll probably come to terms with the situation, get used to it, and figure out ways to deal.
 But that first time stings the most.

 Fortunately, you don’t have to wallow in misery and have a pity party.
 That’s not healthy for anyone.
 There are ways to deal with divorce on Thanksgiving, and here are just a few tips and suggestions to help you through.

 Related Reading: Awesome Movies to Watch With Your Kids

 Just because Thanksgiving falls on a specific day doesn’t mean that’s when you have to celebrate.
 You don’t even have to see your kids in person.
 Set up a Zoom or Facetime celebration if you can’t see them face-to-face.

 And there’s no law against eating turkey on a day before or after the holiday proper—trust us, we’re lawyers, we looked into it.
 Your kids might even love having a second Thanksgiving.